 NOTE: Please keep in mind that you will want to do all your photography in your own home and yard, and maintain social distancing from non-family members.
 Do NOT go out and about in your city – do this at home, please!

 Kids are great subjects for this project as they typically have two modes – on and off.
 They’re full of joy and have infinite ideas of what they want to do next.
 Sorry I cannot share those photos with you here as I must respect their parent’s wishes to keep their photos off the internet.

 As mentioned above, kids are great for this kind of project.
-You'll never run out of things to photograph.
+You’ll never run out of things to photograph.
 But what about the other end of the age spectrum?
-Think about your elderly family members, friends, or neighbors.
-It was Canadian Thanksgiving earlier this week and I'm super grateful to have been able to photograph both my husband's uncles and my Grammy in this manner – all of whom have now passed away, but not left our hearts.
+Remember to photograph teens, your spouse or significant other, and pets.

-In 2010 at the end of a 6-month RV trip that took us over 17,000 miles (27,000 km) we stopped to see Rob's uncles, then well into their 80s.
-At that time they were still farming the old homestead in Saskatchewan where “The Uncles” and Rob's dad grew up.
+The images you see below were taken in 2017 of my husband’s uncles on their farm.
+At that time they were still farming the old homestead in Saskatchewan where “The Uncles” and Rob’s dad grew up.
 So I went about documenting their daily activities.
 I suggested a few things and did a few posed portraits, but mostly I just captured how the day unfolded naturally.

-When undertaking a project of this nature I recommend having a chat with your chosen subject (or the parents) ahead of time.
-Get some ideas of what to expect, check out the shooting locations, analyze the lighting, etc. Have a few plans and ideas you can work in if need be, and know what equipment and/or props you'll need to bring or prepare ahead of time.
+When undertaking a project of this nature I recommend having a chat with your chosen subjects (get them on board) ahead of time.
+Get some ideas of what to expect, check out the shooting locations around the house, analyze the lighting, etc. Have a few plans and ideas you can work in if need be, and know what equipment and/or props you’ll need to bring or prepare ahead of time.